-I have created a clothing-collection made up by second hand, repaired garments of good quality, presenting an alternative to throwing away those garments which still have great potential to be used and valued.
+The service was born out of the wish to present an alternative to throwing away those garments which still has great potential to be used and valued.

 Village of Ethics

 Since 1909, there have been name-plates on the houses surrounding the prisons in Veenhuizen, with moralistic sayings on them that would remind the prisoners how to be «a good human being».

 Sunniva asked the current inhabitants of Veenhuizen; what would you have written on your nameplate if you could choose?

 Sunniva made a collection of bricks, engraved with a variety of ethics or core values.

 With the aim of making the visitor of Veenhuizen reflect on their own ethics and core values, and look at Veenhuizens history in a different way, they would be encouraged to choose one brick- and have it placed in a designated place in Veenhuizen.